Revised Code coming into effect on 31 March 2015

 Failure to comply with this code may bring your fitness to practise into question and endanger your registration.

-The new Code will be published in early 2015 and will be effective from 31 March 2015.
+The revised Code will be in effect from 31 March 2015.

 We have published a report [PDF] to provide a narrative for how evidence has informed the drafting of the new Code.

 How the Code will work with the new revalidation model.